 - Stir the stew often so that it doesn't stick to the bottom of the pan or worse burn!

-- Try and chop the sweet potatoes into roughly the same size.
+- Chop the sweet potatoes into roughly the same size.
 That way they will all cook at the same time, larger chunks will take longer to cook, smaller chunks will turn to mush if overcooked.

 - Remove any woody stems from the kale, you want tender kale not tough woody bits in your stew.